telerik/fiddler-everywhere-docs/installation-and-setup/offline-mode.md

 ## Request an Offline license

 The offline mode is explicitly enabled through an individual offline license file.
 To request your license file, contact the Fiddler Everywhere technical support team through the [Telerik's Support Center](https://www.telerik.com/account/support-center
 ) or contact us directly at [fiddler-support@progress.com](fiddler-support@progress.com).
-Your request should include the information from the second step in the [configuration instructions](#configuration-instructions) and the licensed user that holds a seat for the **Fiddler Everywhere Enterprise** subscription tier.
+Your request should include the technical information as obtained from the second step in the [configuration instructions](#configuration-instructions) and the email adress of the licensed user under the **Fiddler Everywhere Enterprise** subscription tier.